radixdlt/babylon-ledger-app/README.md

 ## Build

-Simplest way to build app is to use [application builder container](https://github.com/LedgerHQ/ledger-app-builder) provided by Ledger.
+Simplest way to build app is to use [application builder container](https://github.com/LedgerHQ/ledger-app-builder) shell provided by Ledger.
 In particular, most convenient variant is the one which enables testing along with the building.
 For convenience, one can use script provided in the project root directory:

 ```shell
 run-dev-tools.sh
 ```
-Once container is running, use following commands to build and tests the application:
+Once the container shell is running, use following commands to build and tests the application:

 Build for Nano S:
 ```shell